 Other payment methods

-Fees can be paid into Council’s Standard Bank Account* as indicated in the banking details through the following methods:
+Fees can be paid into Council’s Standard Bank Account, indicated below, through the following methods:

 - Electronic funds transfer (EFT)